HackerEarth-Challenges/hack-the-talk-exotel/README.md

 The submission must be in a tar.gz format.
 It should have a run.sh in the top directory that will take care of compilation, creating the executable and running your code.
-Your code must read all the input files from the current directory.
+Your code must read an input file - input.txt.
 The Input File will have a list of audio files like:

  - one.mp3
  - two.mp3